 Golden Years Means Vigilance

-When you have a pet, paying attention to their daily behavior can give you valuable clues to their health.
+When you have an aging pet, paying attention to their daily behavior can give you valuable clues to their health.
 Pay attention to your senior pet’s behavior and activity level to know if they need your help.
-Call us right away if you norice:
+Call us right away if you notice:

 - Changes in weight (especially weight loss)

 - Difficulty getting up, moving around, or getting into the car

 - Increased urination